Biggar, Saskatchewan: Government

 Biggar's current mayor is Jim Rickwood.
-The Town of Biggar is located within the Rural Municipality of Biggar #347.
+The town of Biggar is within the Rural Municipality of Biggar No. 347.
 Provincially, Biggar is represented by MLA Randy Weekes of the Saskatchewan Party.
 Federally the town is within the riding of Carlton Trail-Eagle Creek, whose current MP is Kelly Block of the Conservative Party of Canada.

 Climate

 Biggar experiences a humid continental (Köppen climate classification Dfb).

 The highest temperature ever recorded in Biggar was 40.0 C on 4 July 1937, 24 June 1941, and 6 August 1949.
 The coldest temperature ever recorded was -46.7 C on 16 February 1936.